Malaysia, UK firm release satellite data on missing MH370 flight

-KUALA LUMPUR Malaysia's government and British satellite firm Inmarsat on Tuesday released data used to determine the path of missing Malaysia Airlines Flight MH370, responding to a clamour from passengers' relatives for greater transparency.
+KUALA LUMPUR Malaysia's government and British satellite firm Inmarsat ISA.L on Tuesday released data used to determine the path of missing Malaysia Airlines MASM.KL Flight MH370, responding to a clamor from passengers' relatives for greater transparency.

 The data from satellite communications with the plane, which runs to 47 pages in a report prepared by Inmarsat, features hourly "handshakes" - or network log-on confirmations - after the aircraft disappeared from civilian radar screens on March 8.